nicholasmartino/pugmark/README.md

 ### Running the Training Job

+1. **Automatic Training**: The training job runs automatically when:
+   - Changes are pushed to the `main` or `master` branch
+   - The changes include files in the `src/training` directory or workflow scripts

+2. **Manual Execution**:
-1. Go to the "Actions" tab in your GitHub repository
+   - Go to the "Actions" tab in your GitHub repository
-2. Select the "Vertex AI Workbench Training" workflow
+   - Select the "Vertex AI Workbench Training" workflow
-3. Click "Run workflow"
+   - Click "Run workflow"
-4. Configure the following parameters:
+   - Configure the following parameters:
      - **Instance Name**: Name to use for the Workbench instance
      - **Create Instance**: Whether to create a new instance if it doesn't exist (default: true)
      - **Machine Type**: VM machine type for the instance
      - **Accelerator Type**: GPU type to use
      - **Accelerator Count**: Number of GPUs
      - **Delete After Training**: Whether to delete the instance after training completes
      - **Epochs**: Number of training epochs (optional)
      - **Batch Size**: Training batch size (optional)
-5. Click "Run workflow" to start the training job
+   - Click "Run workflow" to start the training job

 ### How It Works